from os import PathLike

 from fastcore.test import *

-from nbdev.showdoc import show_doc
+from nbdev.showdoc import show_docmarkdown.obsidian.links

 Obsidian uses both Markdown style links and Wikilinks as internal links.
-Markdown style links are of the form [text_shown](link)
+Markdown style links are of the form [text_shown](link) whereas Wikilinks are of the form [[link_to_markdown#possible_anchor_to_header|text_shown]].
+They have an exclamation mark ! if they are embedded.

 Within Obsidian, it is often more convenient to use Wikilinks for Vault-internal links for several reasons: